beanbeanjuice/back-to-the-jungle/ProjectDocument.md

 #### Implementation
 I primarily used Unity's AudioSource feature.
 AudioSource can be added to any game object and its function Play() can be easily called by Unity's UI buttons and via C# scripts.
 In conjunction with my main role of UI, I created [AudioSettings.cs](https://github.com/beanbeanjuice/back-to-the-jungle/blob/8bb728df650bd7d09a3bb0bc5edb7168f06e9318/Jetpack/Assets/Scripts/AudioSettings.cs) that controlled mixers: the parent Master and children SFX & Music.
 This meant that each AudioSource was linked to the appropriate mixer and is able to be modified by the player via a settings menu.

+For the player's flying and walking SFX, I created [PlayerAudioManager.cs](https://github.com/beanbeanjuice/back-to-the-jungle/blob/8bb728df650bd7d09a3bb0bc5edb7168f06e9318/Jetpack/Assets/Scripts/Player/PlayerAudioManager.cs).
+This script uses the IsGrounded() from PlayerController to check if the player is on the ground and then plays walking SFX.
+For flying, it simply detects when the jump is pressed to play the wing flap SFX.

 #### Sound Style
 For SFX, I wanted realistic sounds, but also something satisfying for the player to listen to.
-For instance, I looked through multiple sound clips of rocks and then isolating certain parts I liked in Audactiy, an audio mixing program, to create responsive sounds for the button clicks.
+For instance, I looked through multiple sound clips of rocks and then isolating certain parts I liked through Audactiy, an audio mixing program, to create responsive sounds for the button clicks.

 For the music, I want to give special thanks to the Art and Animation team who helped me look through possible tracks for the BGM.
 They are the ones who found the song and nature sounds for the BGM, then I mixed it together to make it loop seamlessly.
 This was done to ensure that the song does not just end and build up again while playing as I feel like that would ruin the immersion / gameplay experience.